HLS – stability at the core

 Alternatives solving the deficiencies of LL-HLS

-Vindral guarantees it.
-Furthermore, Vindral provides a configurable buffer, meaning latency can be adjusted to the specific requirements of each use case.
+Vindral Live guarantees it.
+Furthermore, Vindral Liveprovides a configurable buffer, meaning latency can be adjusted to the specific requirements of each use case.
 Hence, network congestion is mitigated since the player has enough time to catch up.